chesapeakeripper/chesapeakeripper/README.md

     sorry if im randomly mean if i don't know you ,, im not good with remembering people overall

+    i can speak portuguese, english, italian and spanish basically fluently and i wont be using translators

     dont copy my ponies or do (with credit) idec

     c+h only if fandom or friend (: